 - Look at any underlying causes and treating those

 - Self-care through posture fixing, stretches, trigger point release by oneself

-If you need assistance in figuring out your neck pain, whether it’s an acute or chronic, contact Pro Motion Healthcare at 705-315-0111 today.
+If you need assistance in figuring out your neck pain, whether it’s acute or chronic, contact a healthcare service provider today.